GoogleCloudPlatform/healthcare/datathon/organizer/README.md

 *   Set the users with aforementioned access to `${PROJECT_USERS_GROUP}`.
 *   Direct audit logs to the auditing project `${PROJECT_PREFIX}-auditing`.
 *   Create a team file sharing Google Cloud Storage bucket.
-*   Create and start a virtual machine.
+*   Create a virtual machine.
+The virtual machine can be started by passing `--start_vm true`.
+Otherwise you can go to Google Cloud console and start the virtual machine later when needed.

 ## Summary